Unique Places to Visit in Southern California

 Connecting LA to San Francisco the Central Coast is not only the transition between Northern and Southern California; it is the heart of California.
 Highway 1 is a stranger to no one, however I have found a few unique spots along Highway 1 you likely haven’t heard about!

 Ellen’s Danish Pancake House: Buellton California may be known for it’s great Pinot Noir wine, but it also has delicious pancakes!
 Even though you can find all kinds of pancakes at Ellens, the real stars are the Danish ones; a crepe with the taste of a pancake.
 It immediately reminded me of the pancakes my Danish grandmother used to make on the farm; a fun trip down memory lane.
-The diner is a local icon and a great way to get a dose of local culture!
+Ellen’s Danish Pancake House is a local icon and a great way to get a dose of local culture!

 Bubble Gum Alley: San Luis Obispo’s Bubble Gum Alley is filled with more than 1.7 million pieces of bubble gum.
 It’s 65 feet long and 15 feet high and covered in layers and layers of previously chewed bubble gum.
-Even though it has a big ‘ick’ factor, of course you’ll want to stroll through the unique alley and add to it!
+Even though it has a big ‘ick’ factor, of course, you’ll want to stroll through the unique alley and add to it!

 Looking for Adventure in California?

 Flying Flags Resort: This place has a little bit of everything to sleep in – Glamping tents, vintage Airstreams, and tiny cottages!
-I’m normally not one for RV parks, but this place is so unique you really can’t pass it up.
+I’m normally not one for RV parks, but the Flying Flags Resort is so unique you really can’t pass it up.
 Sure – you can pull up and stay there in your own RV if you have one.
-Or you can skip the boring old hotels rooms and rent one of their places and have a unique experience.
-The weekend we were there they had a vintage Airstream weekend and the place was packed with cute little unique RV’s!
+Or you can skip the boring old hotel rooms and rent one of their places and have a unique experience.
+The weekend we were there, they had a vintage Airstream weekend, and the place was packed with cute little unique RV’s!
+Read Trip Advisor reviews on Flying Flags Resort.

 Southern California unique flying flags RV Park

-San Luis Obispo Farmers Market: This is more than just a typical farmer’s market; first off it’s not in the morning, it’s held at night.
-There’s not only fresh, seasonal produce there, but there’s also entertainment (local bands/performers), and prepared food.
+San Luis Obispo Farmers Market: This is more than just a typical farmer’s market; first off, it’s not in the morning; it’s held at night.
+There’s not only fresh, seasonal produce there, but there’s also entertainment (local bands/performers) and prepared food.
 It’s sort of like a street fair had a baby with a farmer’s market – and the result is genius!
-Held every Thursday from 6-9PM in downtown San Luis Obispo, go with a shopping list and go hungry!
+The SLO Thursday Farmers Market is held every Thursday from 6-9 PM in downtown San Luis Obispo; go with a shopping list and go hungry!

 High Sierras